Shreya-Ranjitha/Fwc/README.md

-# Internship work at Future Wireless Communication at IIT Hyderabad
+# ✨Internship work at Future Wireless Communication at IIT Hyderabad✨

 Welcome to my internship documentation repository.
 This repository contains a detailed record of my work, assignments, and learning progress during my internship at IIT Hyderabad (IITH).